AFP JOB POSTINGS

 - Prepares gift proposals, solicitation letters, gift agreements, and other materials for donors and prospects.

-- Plans, creates, and executes a multichannel communication plan with donors and prospective donors.
+- Oversees the design of fundraising campaigns and communication plans with donors and prospective donors.

-- Participates in the development, coordination and execution of special events and programs for donors and prospects.
+- Participates in the development and coordination of special events and programs for donors and prospects.

 - Assists with recruitment of event sponsors and execution of trade agreements.
 Facilitates introductions for underwriting colleagues.